 Alendronate is not FDA-approved for use in growth hormone deficiency.
-A randomized controlled trial in osteoporotic adult-onset growth hormone deficiency demonstrated that addition of alendronate therapy for 12 months provided no significant difference in bone turnover, bone mineral density, or prevalence of vertebral fractures.
+A randomized controlled trial in osteoporotic adult-onset growth hormone deficiency demonstrated that the addition of alendronate therapy for 12 months provided no significant difference in bone turnover, bone mineral density, or prevalence of vertebral fractures.
 However, participants maintained on recombinant growth hormone in addition to alendronate indicated a significant decrease in bone turnover and an increase in bone mineral density of the lumbar spine.
-Further study is indicated to validate these results.
+Further study is necessary to validate these results.

 Rarely, alendronate is used off-label in pediatric populations with bone necrosis, hypervitaminosis D, and secondary amenorrhea.
 Due to the unknown teratogenic effect and the long half-life of bisphosphonates, there is not sufficient evidence to support bisphosphonate therapy in pediatric populations.

 Alendronate is a bisphosphonate.
 Binding to hydroxyapatite crystals present in bone downregulates osteoclast-mediated bone reabsorption and decreases bone matrix breakdown.
-Both of these mechanisms contributes to regulating mineral reabsorption and turnover.
+Both of these mechanisms contribute to regulating mineral reabsorption and turnover.
 Alendronate differs from other bone-modifying supplements as it suppresses bone formation, but it does not modify bone mineral accrual in endocortical or intracortical bone.

 Alendronate is available in 5 mg, 10 mg, 35 mg, 40 mg, or 70 mg oral tablets; 70 mg tablet for solution; and 70 mg/75 mL oral solution.